Meeting Support, Events, and Conference Management

 Voluntary Agency Summit

-Purpose: Bring together Voluntary Agency leadership to discuss the challenges and successes of programs.
+Purpose: Bring together OCFS voluntary authorized agency and contracted services provider child welfare agency leadership as well as invited LDSS leadership to discuss the challenges and successes of programs.
 This event serves as an opportunity for OCFS to convey upcoming changes to practice/policy or new initiatives in a range of topics and to highlight best practice.

 Activity Type: Conference

-• Models of care: best practices to achieve safety, permanency, and well-being within a residential setting;
+Best practices to achieve safety, permanency, and well-being;

-• Current challenges in residential care, including, staff recruitment and retention;
+Current challenges in workforce, including, staff recruitment and retention;

-• Partnering with local communities, state and local governmental agencies (i.e.: OCFS, OMH, OPWDD, SED, OASAS, the Justice Center, the Courts);
+Partnering with local communities, state and local governmental agencies (i.e.: OMH, OPWDD, SED, OASAS, the Justice Center, the Courts);

 Emerging Needs

-Purpose: Fulfill specific requests for services from OCFS, CWCS Regional Offices, and LDSS.
-Funds to support this activity cannot be drawn upon to support other activities; any deviation requires prior OCFS approval.
+Purpose: Fulfill specific requests for services from OCFS BTD.
+Funds to support this activity cannot be drawn upon to support other activities; any deviation requires prior OCFS BTD approval.

 Activity Type: Seminars, Symposiums, Conferences, Forums

 Description: OCFS anticipates that training/staff development needs may arise throughout the year and these efforts will be supported through this activity.
-In close collaboration with OCFS, YRI will provide training services in the form of seminars, symposiums, conferences, forums, meetings, to staff from various program areas including, but not limited to, Local District Social Services Child Welfare, Voluntary Agencies and OCFS including the Division of Juvenile Justice and Opportunities for Youth, YDAPS and CWCS.
+In close collaboration with OCFS BTD, YRI will provide training services in the form of seminars, symposiums, conferences, forums, or meetings, to staff from various program areas including, but not limited to, LDSS Child Welfare, OCFS voluntary authorized agencies and OCFS.
+For this activity, 65% of the 60 estimated participants (=39) are expected to be external agency staff.

-YRI is responsible for all aspects of this event as directed by OCFS.
-All topics, speakers, consultants, venues, materials, etc. require prior approval of OCFS.
+YRI is responsible for all aspects of these events as directed by OCFS BTD.
+All topics, speakers, consultants, venues, materials, etc. require prior approval of OCFS BTD.